Nearsoft/jobs/readme.md

 * 5+ years of Full-Stack software development experience in an enterprise environment
 * Extensive experience designing, and developing object oriented software utilizing Java, Spring, AngularJS and JavaScript
 * Experience working with Relational Database Management Systems such as PostgreSQL
-* Experience in building modern distributed applications using a micro services framework
+* Experience in building modern distributed applications using a microservices framework
 * Broad experience with various UI architectures with the skills to extend a framework beyond what's provided out of the box